epeli/slimux/README.md

 - `g:slimux_pane_format` customize the formatting of the panes, see the FORMATS section in `man tmux`.
   The string "`#{pane_id}: `" is always prepended to the format so Slimux can identify the selected pane.

+## Troubleshooting

+### Vim freezes after sending line to tmux

+See https://github.com/epeli/slimux/issues/61.
+The workaround consists in adding `setenv -g EVENT_NOEPOLL 1` to your `.tmux.conf`

 ## Other Vim Slime plugins